swent-epfl/public/bootcamp/deliverables/B2/2-CreateAToDo.md

 > the fields from your ToDo data class.
 When you call `getAllTodos`, you are retrieving all documents from this collection
 > and converting them back into Kotlin objects.

+### Requirements for the Firestore Repository

+Here are the requirements for the `ToDosRepositoryFirestore` class:

+- `ToDo`s objects are identified by their `uid` property.
+- No two `ToDo`s can have the same `uid`.
+  You can decide how to handle this in your implementation (e.g., throw an exception, overwrite the existing todo, etc.).
+- The repository should not manage the `uid` of a `ToDo`.
+  If you want to create a new `ToDo` with a new `uid`, you must generate it before calling `addTodo`.

+Once you are done with your implementation, you can test it using the provided `ToDosRepositoryFirestoreTest` test suite.

+> [!NOTE]
+> This test suite uses the Firebase emulator.
+> Make sure to start it first by running `firebase emulators:start` in your terminal.

 ## Add a Todo Screen

 When creating a new todo, a simple form appears with fields for the task's title, description, assignee, location, and due date.
 Each field maps directly to a property of the todo model.
 At the bottom of the screen, a Save button lets the user submit the task.
 Pressing it creates and stores a new todo in Firestore.